GlitchVector/NudeNet/README.md

 # Run with PyTorch models
 docker run --gpus all -it nudenet-gpu pytorch 320n        # Run 320n PyTorch model docker run --gpus all -it nudenet-gpu pytorch 640m        # Run 640m PyTorch model

+# Run with direct ONNX runner (useful if PyTorch has issues)
+docker run --gpus all -it nudenet-gpu onnx 320n           # Run 320n ONNX model directly docker run --gpus all -it nudenet-gpu onnx 640m           # Run 640m ONNX model directly

+# Fix PyTorch models for compatibility with PyTorch 2.6+
+docker run --gpus all -it nudenet-gpu fix-models

 # Start API server
 docker run --gpus all -p8080:8080 -it nudenet-gpu api